-Crown reservations are not available on Liberty Island.
+Crown Tickets cannot be purchased on Liberty Island.

-Only the following items are permitted inside the Statue of Liberty:
+Only the following items are permitted in the Crown of the Statue of Liberty:

-The following common (but not limited to) items must be secured in a locker: keys, writing instruments, purses, camera bags, camera cases, backpacks, shopping bags, food, drinks, and any item that may impede progress on the staircase.
+The following common (but not limited to) items must be secured in a locker: keys, writing instruments, purses, large umbrellas, camera cases, backpacks, shopping bags, any food and drinks, and any item that may impede progress on the staircase.

-Please see a National Park Service Ranger on-site if you have any specific questions or contact us in advance.
+Please see a National Park Service Ranger on-site if you have any specific questions or contact us.

 The climb is strenuous and not without risk.
 The National Park Service recommends that crown visitors have no significant physical or mental conditions which would impair their ability to complete the climb, such as (but not limited to):